Internships Frequently Asked Questions

 To qualify for an internship, you have to be a full-time student in an accredited undergrad, Masters, MBA, PhD, or JD program -- and remain a full-time student the term after the internship.
 We give heavy preference to students looking for internships for the summer before their final year of schooling.
 Those who've already graduated or will graduate soon should check out our full-time openings.

-Which classes or majors will help me get an internship?
+Which classes or majors will help my chances?

 We don’t specify which majors are a perfect match because awesome people come from the most unexpected places.
 That said, some teams may require specific skills.
 Where possible, we’ve spelled out those requirements in the job description.